grant-king/ML_progress/log.md

 **Thoughts:** It looks like Scrapy has a way to interact with Javascript pages using something called Splash.
 This is an alternative to what TPTM course talks about with Selenium.
 I think my time will be better spent sticking to Scrapy methods for now.

+May 1, 2019

+**Today's Progress:** Continued book scraping project.
+Started new scrapy project for plants.

+**Thoughts:** The book worked out.
+Trying again to build a database of plants.

 # **Links to work:**
 ## Jupyter Notebooks
 #### Movie JSON EDA